-Class A ordinary shares and Class B ordinary shares are identical, except for the dividend access mechanism, which will only apply to the Class B ordinary shares.
+Class A ordinary shares and Class B ordinary shares are identical, except for the Dividend Access Mechanism, which will only apply to the Class B ordinary shares.

-Dividends paid on Class A ordinary shares have a Dutch source for tax purposes and are subject to Dutch withholding tax.
+Dividends paid on Class A ordinary shares have a Dutch source for tax purposes and are subject to Dutch withholding tax

-It is the expectation and the intention, although there can be no certainties that holders of Class B ordinary shares will receive dividends through the dividend access mechanism.
-Any dividends paid on the dividend access share will have a U.K. source for U.K. and Dutch tax purposes.
+It is the expectation and the intention, although there can be no certainties, that holders of Class B ordinary shares will receive dividends through the Dividend Access Mechanism.
+Any dividends paid on the Dividend Access Shares will have a U.K. source for U.K. and Dutch tax purposes.
 There will be no Dutch withholding tax on such dividends and certain holders (not including U.S. holders of Class B ordinary shares or Class B ADSs) will be entitled to a U.K. tax credit in respect of their proportional shares of such dividends.
 For further details regarding the tax treatment of dividends paid on the Class A and Class B ordinary shares and ADSs, please refer to "Taxation".